 A 2021 article on the local impacts of the Swamp Rabbit Trail confirms that most incidents along that trail are minor.
 The article quotes police officer, Mike Jenkins: “Generally, what you see are people who are out walking, bicycling, jogging, pushing strollers and sight-seeing.
 My question to you is whether they would be more likely to increase crime or deter it...
 You have witnesses and reporters everywhere.”

-The Saluda Grade Trail partnership will seek most of this funding to buy the corridor and build the trail from state and federal grant sources.
-It is likely that we will also need to raise matching funds from local sources.
+Now that the land purchase is complete, the Saluda Grade Trail partners will need to raise substantial funding for design and construction.
+We will seek most of this funding from state and federal grant sources.
+It is likely that we will also need to raise matching funds from local donors.

-The coalition leading the efforts is in conversations with several organizations, including local government agencies, to determine which entity would be the best fit for managing and maintaining the trail.
+The coalition leading the efforts is in conversations with several organizations, including local government agencies, to determine which entities would be the best fit for managing and maintaining various segments of the trail.
+Together, will be examining how other rail trails across the country are managed and maintained.

 A 2015 study by the Rails-to-Trail Conservancy concluded that the average annual cost of a paved trail is $1,971 per mile.
 There are many maintenance variables, such as location, paving material, rainfall, topography, and trail use.
 Some communities have successfully used volunteers for light trail maintenance, including litter and brush removal and weed eating.
 Larger maintenance projects, like down trees, are handled by trained public employees.